ALL

 Can I pasteurize milk in the microwave?

-Don’t use the microwave to pasteurize milk, because you can’t control the temperature.
+The microwave cannot be used to pasteurize milk, because you can’t control the temperature.

 Can I use this method to pasteurize other foods?